 As the online world increasingly spills into the real world, urgent questions are being asked about the need to regulate the world’s digital platforms.
 How do we govern and enforce internet controls?
 Where is the cyber frontier, and how is it being weaponised?
 What big data and privacy issues we should be thinking about?
 And why has it taken us so long to catch up?

-This event is co-presented with the Sydney Southeast Asia Centre (SSEAC).
+This event was co-presented with the Sydney Southeast Asia Centre (SSEAC).
 Every year SSEAC hosts the ASEAN Forum, which this year is taking place on 16 August, and explores the theme of ‘ASEAN and the Digital Revolution’.

 At the International Cyber Policy Centre, Bart works on cyber capacity-building programs and the foreign policy and international aspects of the cyber world.
 Before joining ASPI, Bart was a Training and Research Fellow at the Netherlands Clingendael Institute, where he headed up the international security and cyber policy training program.
 He has led several projects across the world in cooperation with the Global Conference on Cyber Space 2015, the Global Forum on Cyber Expertise, Internet Governance Forum 2016, the Dutch Ministries of Foreign Affairs, Defence and Economic Affairs, NATO and the European Commission.